viamrobotics/docs/static/include/micro-rdk-hardware.md

 - [ESP32-WROVER Series](https://www.espressif.com/en/products/modules/esp32)
 - [ESP32-WROOM Series](https://www.espressif.com/en/products/modules/esp32) (until v0.1.7)

-You will also need a data cable like [this USB-C to USB-C cable](https://www.amazon.com/Amazon-Basics-Charger-480Mbps-Certified/dp/B01GGKYZQM/) to connect the microcontroller to your development machine.
+You will also need a data cable to connect the microcontroller to your development machine.

 Your microcontroller should have at least the following resources available to work with `viam-micro-server`: